kreneskyp/ixian/docs/config.md

 The properties are built into the base Config class and `CONFIG`.

 #### POWER_SHOVEL
-The directory where power_shovel is installed.
+The directory where ixian is installed.

 #### PWD
 The present working directory.
-This is the directory power_shovel was run from.
+This is the directory ixian was run from.

 #### PROJECT_NAME
 The name of the project.
 The default value is `None`, this should be set by the project during setup.

 #### BUILDER
-The local store used by power_shovel.
+The local store used by ixian.
 This is where state and any other files used during builds should persist.
 Defaults to `{PWD}/.builder`.